Shailendra114/AWS-Cloud-Cost-Optimization---Identifying-Stale-Resources/README.md

 Overall, AWS ECR simplifies the process of managing container images, providing developers with a secure, scalable, and reliable solution for storing and deploying containerized applications in the AWS cloud environment.

+### What is Image here ?

+Imagine you're creating a document for a school project.
+The document contains text, images, and formatting, and it's stored on your computer's hard drive.
+Now, think of this document as your application, and the computer's hard drive as the server where your application will run.

+**An "image" in the context of containers is like a snapshot or a template of your application.
+It's a file that contains all the necessary ingredients for your application to work, just like your document contains text, images, and formatting.**

+**Here's a simple breakdown of what an image contains:**

+**Code and Dependencies:** Just like your document contains text and images, an image contains the code and files needed to run your application.
+This could be your website's HTML, CSS, JavaScript files, or any other code your application uses.

+**Runtime Environment:** Your application needs a specific environment to run properly.
+An image includes everything needed to create that environment, such as the version of the programming language (like Python or Node.js) your application uses, libraries, and other tools.

+**Configuration Settings:** Your application might have specific settings or configurations, like database connection strings or environment variables.
+These settings are also included in the image.

+So, to sum it up, an image is like a package that contains everything your application needs to run: code, dependencies, and configuration settings.
+And just like you can create multiple copies of your document, you can create multiple copies of your image to run your application in different places, like on your computer for testing or on a server for the world to access over the internet.

+AWS ECR (Amazon Elastic Container Registry) helps you store and manage these images, making it easier to deploy and run your applications in a consistent and reliable way.
+It's like having a safe and organized place to store all your document templates so you can access them whenever you need to create a new document.